fsmosca/UCIChessEngineProtocol/README.md

 Upper case letters for white's and lower case letters for black's castling rights.
 Example: The normal chess position would be: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w AHah -

+## Reference
+* 2006 UCI - Universal Chess Interface from shredderchess [site](https://www.shredderchess.com/download.html)
+* The 2006 protocol can also be found in the doc/src folder on this repository.